React (The Pussycat Dolls song): Background

 Following the re-release of Doll Domination (2008) and the group's single 2009 "Jai Ho!
 (You Are My Destiny)", tensions in the group rose due to Scherzinger being billed as a featured artist on the release.
 This would go on to lead to a public outburst by member Melody Thornton during the group's Doll Domination Tour.
 The group would then announce a hiatus, with group founder Robin Antin acknowledging that new members would be joining Scherzinger.
 By February 2010, Jessica Sutta, Ashley Roberts, Kimberly Wyatt and Thornton had announced their departures from the group, with Wyatt later acknowledging that "the group has fully disbanded."
 There was an attempt for new members to join Scherzinger in 2010, but by the end of 2010 Scherzinger too had left the group to pursue her solo career.
 Through 2017 and 2018, it was widely reported that the group were considering reforming.

 In October 2017, social media sites were set up for the group, further fueling speculation of a reunion and tour.
 It would be almost 2 years before any further news emerged, when in September 2019, Entertainment Tonight reported that Scherzinger had joined members of the band for new studio sessions.
 UK The X Factor judge Louis Walsh confirmed that the Pussycat Dolls would be performing on the finale of The X Factor: Celebrity on November 30, 2019.
 The band then confirmed their reunion on British radio station Heart, confirming that Bachar, Roberts, Scherzinger, Sutta and Wyatt had been recording new music and have announced nine tour dates around the UK in 2020.

 During the interview Scherzinger remarked that it had been around 10 years since the group's last tour and that the time felt right, "it's been a long time coming, but this feels like the perfect time to remind the world what it means to be a Pussycat Doll."
 The group also confirmed that if the reception to "React" was positive there would be more music to come.
 The Tour was then pushed back into 2021 due to the COVID-19 pandemic.

-It is the first new music from the group to Carmit Bachar since her departure in early 2008, prior to the release of the group's last album Doll Domination (2008).
+It is the first time that new music from the group includes Carmit Bachar since her departure in early 2008, prior to the release of the group's last album Doll Domination (2008).
 According to group founder Antin, Thornton would not be taking part due to her feeling like the time was not right.
 Thornton has since confirmed this during an interview with The Sun newspaper where she said, "I think it would be great for everyone to enjoy themselves and their lives, and whatever direction they want to go.
 I worked for years on the development of music and financed it myself.
 As a creative person I would like to make and release music myself."
-The group have stated that they are leaving the door open for Thornton and she would be welcome back if she decided to join them later down the line.
+The group stated that they are leaving the door open for Thornton and she would be welcome back if she decided to join them later down the line.